anguschadney/gettidydata/CodeBook.md

 * Data was gathered into a vertical dataset by adding features, measurement and dimension columns to replace the feature specific column names
 * Data was grouped by subject, activity, features, measurement and dimension columns
 * Value (or measurement) was averaged with the above groupings
+* Average mean and average std were spreaded to different columns